A method to improve MRI resolution during breathing

 Inventors at Duke have developed methods for high spatiotemporal resolution for a family of 4D-MRI pulse sequences by measuring respiratory-induced motion.
 This invention is intended to improve the imaging of abdominothoracic organs, tumors, or other biological tissues while compensating for respiratory-induced motion.
 The use of a quasi‐random sampling function and view‐sharing driven by the average breathing curve provide a feasible method for self‐sorted 4D MRI at reduced acquisition times.
 This approach allows for the extent of data sharing to be inversely proportional to the average breathing motion hence improving resolution and decreasing artifact levels.
 The sampling and reconstruction technique were tested and validated in simulation, dynamic phantom, animal, and human studies with varying breathing periods/amplitudes.

-- Measures Respiratory motion faster than any other 4D MRI modality without compromising spatial resolution and coverage
+- Can measure respiratory motion faster than any known 4D MRI method without compromising spatial resolution and coverage

 - Provides the highest coverage and spatial resolution for a given total scan time

 - Soft-tissue contrast is achieved without the use of ionizing radiation

 - The availability of pulses-sequences exploiting various contrast mechanisms inherent in living tissue, will make the proposed method a valuable addition to treatment planning.